 Generating a power output of 553 hp from factory, straight to the rear wheels, the F10 is a monster.
 Whilst its pretty heavy and bulky, the V8 engine and rear wheel drive makes it the king of straight line runs once it gets going, very muscle car like.
 If that’s not enough power, the S53 engine is easily tunable, with many hitting 700 horsepower.
 It’s a bit of a bargain too these days.
 In the UK, prices have plummeted to around 20k!

 Most XF models are driven by mid-level executives, usually powered by 2 and 3-liter diesels.
-The XFRS however is powered by a 542bhp version supercharged V8.
-This means power is up by 39bhp over the regular XFR, which is already a very quick car!
-Introduced in 2013 and sold until 2015, the Jaguar XFR was a pitted as a rival for the BMW M5 and although less common, it certainly delivered.
+The XFRS however is powered by a 542 hp supercharged V8, meaning power is up by 39 hp over the regular XFR, which is already a very quick car!
+Introduced in 2013 and sold until 2015, the Jaguar XFR was pitted as a rival for the BMW M5 and although less common, it certainly delivered.
 You can only get the XKRS in rear wheel drive, so you’ve got to be pretty careful as its got 680Nm of torque.

-The XFR-S is a tenth faster than the XFR, 0-62mph in 4.6 seconds, so not a lot quicker then, but its top speed is 186mph, making it Jaguar’s fastest ever saloon car.
-Whilst its character might be a little different from some muscle cars, its lazy V8 noise, rear wheel drive and unassuming body does make you think of Mustangs and Camaros.
+Whilst the XFR-S is only 10% faster than the XFR to 0-62mph, 4.6 seconds by the way, it tops out at whopping 186mph making it the quickest saloon car ever released by Jaguar.
+Hows that for bragging rights down the pub?
+Whilst its character might be a little different from some muscle cars, its lazy V8 noise, rear wheel drive and unassuming body does make you think of mustangs and Camaros.